Panasonic GX1 vs Canon G1 X

 The Panasonic Lumix DMC-GX1 and the Canon PowerShot G1 X are two enthusiast cameras that were announced, respectively, in November 2011 and January 2012.
 The GX1 is a mirrorless interchangeable lens camera, while the G1X is a fixed lens compact.
-The cameras are based on a Four Thirds (GX1) and an 1.5-inch sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 14.2 MP.
+The cameras are based on a Four Thirds (GX1) and an 1.5-inch (G1X) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 14.2 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Panasonic GX1 and the Canon G1 X is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX1 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Panasonic GX1 and the Canon G1 X. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X is notably larger (20 percent) than the Panasonic GX1.
 In this context, it is worth noting that neither the GX1 nor the G1X are weather-sealed.